 Advanced Skiing On-Piste

 There is zippo at Ikenotaira on-piste for advanced riders.
-The trail statistics indicate that 20% of the trails are black, but this exaggerates the amount of black terrain on offer.
-The one and a third black runs are laughable to be classified as “advanced”.
+The trail statistics indicate that 15% of the trails are black, but this must be a misnomer.
+The one and a third black runs are very short and laughable to be classified as “advanced”.

 Off Piste Skiing and Riding